Ellisworthy History, Family Crest & Coats of Arms

-Anglo-Saxon origin and came from when a family lived in Cambridgeshire, where they derived their name from the place-name Elsworth.
+The name Ellisworthy is of Anglo-Saxon origin and came from when a family lived in Cambridgeshire, where they derived their name from the place-name Elsworth.
 The place-name is derived from the Old English personal name Eli and worth, an Old English word for farm.
 The place-name translated literally as Eli's farm.
-CITATION[CLOSE]

 Early Origins of the Ellisworthy family

-Another 315 words (22 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Ellisworthy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellisworthy research.
+Another 158 words (11 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Ellisworthy History in all our PDF Extended History products and printed products wherever possible.

 Ellisworthy Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Ellisworthy family name include Ellesworth, Elsworth, Ellsworth, Elisworth, Ellisworth, Elsworthy and many more.

 Early Notables of the Ellisworthy family (pre 1700)